sygc-pets/sygc/README.md

 ```

 ## Execute GC Back-end
-Run `./bin/eval_SYGC` to run GC protcol on a netlist.
-A large library of pre-compiled netlists are provided in `sygc/netlists_pi`
+Run `./bin/SYGC` to run GC protcol on a netlist.
+A large library of pre-compiled netlists are provided in `sygc/netlists_pi`.
+These netlists are required for the programming interface.
+It is also possible to run them directly through the GC back-end with the following command.

 ```
  ./bin/SYGC